-For most people, the holiday season comes replete with chances to spend time with loved ones, nosh on great food and, yes, "cheers" to some of the season's best bubbly.
-But whether you prefer champagne to wine or mixed drinks to beer, you should be aware that alcohol and teeth aren't natural allies.
-Luckily, a thorough dental hygiene routine can banish the signs of your indulgence as you enjoy the holidays.
-Here's how alcohol can affect your teeth and why you might choose one drink over the other.
+For most people, the holiday season comes filled with chances to spend time with loved ones, nosh on great food, and yes, make a toast with some of the season's best bubbly.
+But there’s something you should know.
+Whether you prefer champagne, wine, mixed drinks, or beer, be aware that alcohol and teeth aren't natural allies.
+So, it’s important to know how alcohol can affect your teeth and why you might choose one drink over another.

-Sugar intake can be a major risk factor in tooth decay.
-That's because the bacteria in your mouth lives on sugar, so sipping on sweet drinks offers that bacteria plenty of fuel to thrive.
-By choosing beverages that are lower in sugar, you can ensure your holiday merrymaking doesn't turn into a problem by January.
+Sugar consumption can be a major risk factor in causing tooth decay.
+The bacteria in your mouth lives on sugar, so sipping on sweet drinks gives the bacteria plenty of fuel to thrive.
+By choosing beverages that are lower in sugar, you can ensure your holiday merrymaking doesn't turn into a dental or health problem by January.

-The American Dental Association (ADA) warns that one of the often-forgotten side effects of alcohol can be just as damaging to your teeth: dehydration.
-Alcohol consumption leads to a decrease in saliva flow, so instead of being washed away naturally, bacteria clings to the enamel and increases your risk of tooth decay.
+The American Dental Association (ADA) warns that one of the often-forgotten side effects of alcohol, dehydration, can be just as damaging to your teeth.
+It happens like this: Ordinarily, saliva flow naturally washes away bacteria from your teeth.
+However, alcohol consumption leads to a decrease in saliva flow.
+That means instead of being washed away naturally, bacteria clings to the enamel, increasing your risk of tooth decay.

-If you're celebrating the season with a few drinks, be sure to alternate alcohol with a glass or bottle of water to replenish this saliva and keep your mouth cleansed.
-You can also chew sugar-free gum or pop a mint on your tongue between drinks to increase saliva production further.
+If you're celebrating the season with a few drinks, be sure to alternate alcohol with a glass of water to replenish this saliva and keep your mouth clean.
+You can also chew sugar-free gum or pop a mint on your tongue between drinks to further increase saliva production.

-Alcohol and teeth may be well-known adversaries, especially during a spirit-filled holiday season.
-But with a little extra care and attention, it's OK to enjoy yourself.
-Just don't let all of that merrymaking negatively affect your teeth when the holiday season is over.
+Keep in mind that alcohol and teeth may be well-known adversaries, especially during a spirit-filled holiday season.
+However, with a little extra care and attention, it's OK to enjoy yourself.
+Just don't let all the merrymaking negatively affect your teeth and overall dental health when the holiday season is over!